jkrumow/x_toolbox/README.md

 ### CollectionCanvas

 A canvas with moveable nodes.
-Nodes can be connected, collapsed and expanded.
+Nodes can be added, deleted, moved, connected, collapsed and expanded.

 ### CustomToolbar